timonweb/wagtail-non-admin-draftail/README.md

-# Public Draftail
+# Non-admin Draftail

 Wagtail has an excellent WYSIWYG editor called Draftail.
 Unfortunately, the editor can be used only on admin pages.
 But what if you want non-admin users to be able to use it?

-That is where Public Draftail comes to the rescue!
+That is where Non-admin Draftail comes to the rescue!
 This package provides a form widget that adds Draftail to a regular Django form that isn't a part of the admin interface.
 The only requirement is to have Wagtail installed.

 # Installation